For many tech companies, international expansion is the next logical thing. But which market to go to?

 I leave the answer to you.

-Not all deals are the same even if the product can be used by individual user and large corporation.
+Not all deals are the same even if the product can be used by individual users and large corporations.

 When deciding about lead generation, companies should use different marketing and success management approaches to different pricing tiers.